junxit/us-congress-bills-110/bill.md

 For the purposes of this Act:

-- **(1)** *Advisory committee* The term Advisory Committee means the Invasive Species Advisory Committee established by section 3 of Executive Order 13112, dated February 3, 1999.
+- **(1)** *Advisory committee* The term Advisory Committee means the Invasive Species Advisory Committee established by section 3 of Executive Order No. 13112, dated February 3, 1999.
-- **(2)** *Appropriate Committees* The term appropriate Committees means the Committee on Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate.
+- **(2)** *Appropriate Committees* The term appropriate Committees means the Committee on Natural Resources of the House of Representatives and the Committee on Environment and Public Works of the Senate.
 - **(3)** *Control* The term control means, as appropriate, eradicating, suppressing, reducing, or managing harmful nonnative species from areas where they are present; taking steps to detect early infestations on at-risk native habitats; and restoring native species and habitats to reduce the effects of harmful nonnative species.
 - **(4)** *Environmental soundness* The term environmental soundness means the extent of inclusion of methods, efforts, actions, or programs to prevent or control infestations of harmful nonnative species, that—
   - **(A)** minimize adverse impacts to the structure and function of an ecosystem and adverse effects on nontarget species and ecosystems; and
   - **(B)** emphasize integrated management techniques.
 - **(5)** *Harmful nonnative species* The term harmful nonnative species means, with respect to a particular ecosystem in a particular region, any species, including its seeds, eggs, spores, or other biological material capable of propagating that species, that is not native to that ecosystem and has a demonstrable or potentially demonstrable negative environmental or economic impact in that region.
 - **(6)** *Indian tribe* The term Indian tribe has the meaning given that term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b).
-- **(7)** *National Management Plan* The term National Management Plan means the management plan referred to in section 5 of Executive Order 13112 of February 3, 1999, and entitled “Meeting the Invasive Species Challenge”.
+- **(7)** *National Management Plan* The term National Management Plan means the management plan referred to in section 5 of Executive Order No. 13112 of February 3, 1999, and entitled “Meeting the Invasive Species Challenge”.
 - **(8)** *Refuge resources* The term refuge resources means all lands and waters, including the fish and wildlife species and the ecosystems and habitats therein, that are owned and managed by the Federal Government through the United States Fish and Wildlife Service and located within the National Wildlife Refuge System administered under the National Wildlife Refuge Administration Act of 1966 (16 U.S.C.
-668dd et seq.).
+668dd et seq.), including any waterfowl production area.
 - **(9)** *Secretary* The term Secretary means the Secretary of the Interior, acting through the Director of the United States Fish and Wildlife Service.
 - **(10)** *State* The term State means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, any other territory or possession of the United States, and any Indian tribe.